mattermost-community/focalboard/README.md

 ### Mattermost Plugin

-The **Focalboard plugin** integrates into an exsting Mattermost instance to combine project management tools with messaging and collaboration for teams of all sizes.
 After downloading and installing the plugin in the System Console, select the menu in the top left corner and select **Boards**.
 Access the latest releases of the focalboard plugin by downloading the `mattermost-plugin-focalboard.tar.gz` file from the releases in this repository: https://github.com/mattermost/focalboard/releases

 ### Personal Desktop (Windows, Mac or Linux Desktop)